mjmaher987/Computer-Simulation/README.md

 # Computer-Simulation
-Under Construction - Updated by the new practical assignments of tis course
+Under Construction - Updated by the new practical assignments of this course